-The road at this point was wide and quiet, and allowed me to see far enough ahead to be comfortable not holding onto the brakes.
-I was so grateful every time we took a turning away from a hill but one particular part of the downhill was so bumpy I was worried for the pressure going through my wrists!
+The road at this point was wide and quiet and allowed me to see far enough ahead to be comfortable not holding onto the brakes.
+I was so grateful every time we took a turn away from a hill but one particular part of the downhill was so bumpy I was worried about the pressure going through my wrists!

-My next stop was for some ice cold water before signing up for a complimentary massage which honestly was the perfect end to the mornings ride before hitting up the carb-fest provided for us in the proportion of 50% savoury and 50% sweet!
+My next stop was for some ice-cold water before signing up for a complimentary massage which honestly was the perfect end to the morning ride before hitting up the carb-fest provided for us in the proportion of 50% savoury and 50% sweet!

 While we waited for the final riders to come in (they arrived just before midday) I took the opportunity to go on the beach to cool down my legs in the sea and take a few photos.

 They then had a presentation for the winners of the Gold Course along with the winners of the sprint section and KOM / QOM for an epic hill climb – Cherry Tree Hill – on the Gold Course.

 The female winner of the Gold Course also won the female sprint section and QOM so I’m kinda glad I didn’t even notice the sprint section and saved my energy.